umang-p/DorothyBot/README.md

 `recipes` : Show which recipes can be used to obtain a specific Tactical-doll

+`timer` : Show the construction time for a specific Tactical-doll

 #### jp - Commands related to learning Japanese